vegaprotocol/specs/protocol/0000-002KeyManagement.md

 by a non-authorized party.
 To distinguish these two cases, we will use the term 'key loss' for the former (the validator looses access to the key), and 'key compromise' for the later.

+For all thresholds, we assume n validators, up to t of them may be malicious.
+At this point, we do not take into account validator weights; this will change eventually for the Tendermint key, at which point we will have a total weight of n with up to t weight being tolerated to be corrupted.

 ## Keys

 ### Ethereum Key [Staking]